-- Loans and receivables: Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-The Partnership's loans and receivables comprise cash, other assets and royalties and advances receivable from related parties, which are included in current assets due to their short-term nature.
+- i) Loans and receivables: Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
+The Partnership's loans and receivables comprise cash and amounts due from related parties, which are included in current assets due to their short-term nature.
 Loans and receivables are initially recognized at the amount expected to be received less, when material, a discount to reduce the loans and receivables to fair value.
-Subsequently, loans and receivables are measured at amortized cost using the effective interest method less a provision for impairment. - ii) Financial liabilities at amortized cost: Financial liabilities at amortized cost comprise bank overdraft, accounts payable and accrued liabilities and distributions payable to related parties.
-Accounts payable and accrued liabilities and distributions payable to related parties are initially recognized at the amount required to be paid less, when material, a discount to reduce the financial liabilities to fair value.
-Subsequently, accounts payable and accrued liabilities and distributions payable to related parties are measured at amortized cost using the effective interest method.
+Subsequently, loans and receivables are measured at amortized cost using the effective interest method less a provision for impairment. - ii) Financial liabilities at amortized cost: Financial liabilities at amortized cost comprise bank overdraft, accounts payable and accrued liabilities and amounts due to related parties.
+Accounts payable and accrued liabilities and amounts due to related parties are initially recognized at the amount required to be paid less, when material, a discount to reduce the financial liabilities to fair value.
+Subsequently, accounts payable and accrued liabilities and amounts due to related parties are measured at amortized cost using the effective interest method.